 Acidity standardization

-Acidity, generally between 4% and 6%, defines how vinegar behaves in different contexts.
-In preserves, for example, the acidity level is decisive in inhibiting microbial growth.
+Acidity, generally between 4% and 6%, defines the behavior of vinegar in different contexts.
+In canned goods, for example, the acidity level is decisive in inhibiting microbial growth.

 Production processes: the art of controlled fermentation